WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 We strongly recommend changing this to ```C:\Python```.
 This will make your Python installation more accessible to other Python extensions, like Pygame Zero.

-(Note: if you are installing a later version of Python the number 37 should be replaced with a higher number.)

 Once you have changed the install location click on Install.
 This will probably open another *User Account Control* window, like the one above.

 Click on Yes to complete the Python installation.
 This may take a few minutes.